Swim Lessons

 Parent / Child Class

 The Parent / Child Class is the first step in our Learn to Swim Program.
 The adult and child will enter the water together, learning effective ways to have the child become acquainted with the water.
 Songs, toys, and games are used as effective tools to encourage water play - a ratio of one adult per child.
+Child must be between the ages of 10 months and 3 years old.

-Pre-School 1
+Preschool 1

-Pre-School 1 will focus on getting the child accustomed to the water.
+Preschool 1 will focus on getting the child accustomed to the water.
 This level orients the child to basic aquatic environment/pool safety and helps them gain basic aquatic skills, such as using the ladder to enter/exit the pool, submerging mouth, nose, and eyes, changing body position in the water, etc.

-Pre-School 2
+Preschool 2

-Pre-School 2 will offer more challenging yet still minor swimming techniques.
+Preschool 2 will offer more challenging yet still minor swimming techniques.
 This level helps the child gain greater independence in their skills and develop more comfort in and around the water.
 Examples: bobbing, opening eyes underwater, retrieving submerged objects, back floats, glides, etc.

-Pre-School 3
+Preschool 3

-Pre-School 3 will offer more challenging yet still minor techniques.
+Preschool 3 will offer more challenging yet still minor techniques.
 At this level, your child will start to gain basic swimming propulsive skills to be comfortable in and around the water.
 Examples: entering the water by jumping in, fully submerging, holding breath, treading water, back floating, gliding, front jellyfish, tuck floats, etc.

 Level 1

-Children younger than 6 years old and who have passed Pre-School 3 may participate in this level, provided they prove skill proficiency to the instructor teaching the specific level requested before actual enrollment into the requested level.
+Level 1 helps participants feel comfortable in the water.
+Examples: entering/exiting using the ladder, blowing bubbles through mouth/nose, bobbing, opening eyes underwater, retrieving submerged objects, rolling from front to back/back to front, etc. Children younger than 6 years old and who have passed Preschool 3 may participate in this level, provided they prove skill proficiency to the instructor teaching the specific level requested before actual enrollment into the requested level.
 Participants must also have the emotional maturity to follow instructions.

 Level 2